dpa99c/cordova-custom-config/README.md

 # Overview

+The purpose of this plugin is to enable manipulation of native platform configuration files that are not supported out-of-the-box by Cordova/Phonegap CLI.

-This Cordova/Phonegap plugin for iOS and Android provides hook scripts to update platform configuration files based on custom preferences and config-file data defined in config.xml that are not supported out-of-the-box by Cordova/Phonegap.
+The plugin uses hook scripts to update iOS and Android platform configuration files based on custom data defined in `config.xml`.

 <!-- DONATE -->
 [![donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG_global.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZRD3W47HQ3EMJ)